-While our dependence on crude oil and natural gas has changed little since the "energy crisis" of 1973, public and private funding of R&D for these commodities have declined significantly.
+While our dependence on crude oil and natural gas has changed little since the "energy crisis" of 1973, public and private funding of R&D for these commodities has declined significantly.
 Many of the major companies and some companies in the related service industry, that once maintained strong programs in R&D, have disappeared through mergers and acquisitions.
 Others have replaced or retooled some of those R&D activities with technical-service functions, primarily in support of their international activities.
 In addition, federal funding for R&D programs has declined significantly.
 While some states, private foundations, smaller companies, and independents are continuing to support R&D in oil and gas, the amount is woefully inadequate to meet the needs of the domestic industry.
 Thus, absent adequate public support for these endeavors, the continuing flow of new discoveries in the geosciences and new technological breakthroughs that will be needed to continue to support a viable domestic industry in the 21st century will not occur.

 Our nation is the world's largest consumer and net importer of energy.
-According to the Energy Information Administration, during the first ten months of 2004, the U.S. consumed 20.4 million barrels of oil per day, producing only 26 percent of this consumption.
+According to the Energy Information Administration, during the first nine months of 2005, the U.S. consumed 20.6 million barrels of oil per day, with as much as 12.9 million barrels supplied by imports of crude and products.
 Our national energy and economic security depends on a vibrant domestic oil and gas industry.
 Independent producers drill 90 percent of domestic oil and natural gas wells, produce approximately 85 percent of domestic natural gas and produce about 65 percent of domestic oil.
 Domestic production creates jobs, produces tax revenue, provides royalty income to hundreds of thousands of mineral owners, and contributes to economic development in producing areas (mostly rural) of the nation.

-Federal funding of R&D increases the domestic oil and gas supply, and it is not a subsidy.
+Federal funding of R&D increases the potential for incremental domestic oil and gas supply, and it is not a subsidy.
 Almost 85 percent of the jointly-funded R&D and technology transfer programs carried out by universities, state agencies and independent companies are focused on the development of new reserves by domestic independent producers.
 R&D programs, such as those designed for development of unconventional tight sandstone and shale reservoirs, develop and demonstrate new and innovative technologies.
 These technologies are used to extend the life of existing oil and gas reservoirs as well as to explore and develop reserves such as the U.S. supply of unconventional gas, which was largely driven by focused federal spending and tax incentive programs.
 As technology evolves, today's unconventional oil and gas reserves are tomorrow's conventional reserves.
 It is more important now than ever that the U.S. leverage its investment to find new sources of oil and gas-the unconventional reserves of tomorrow.